-Now I’m sure you will agree…this looks VERY similar to the Quantum Code video above.
-Even the dialog is the same!
+Now I’m sure you will agree…this looks almost identical to the Quantum Code video above.
+Even the dialogue is the same!

 I’m not going to drag this out or complicate things further.
-The Orion Code is a COMPLETE and exact rip of the Quantum Code.
+The Orion Code is an exact copy of the Quantum Code.

-The emails are not sending me to a webinar to collect my $15,000…they are sending me to a recreated version of their scam.
+The emails are not sending me to a webinar to collect my $15,000…they are sending me to a recreated version of the original program.

 THE ORION CODE IN A NUTSHELL

 This review could well be one of the easiest that I have ever written.

 There’s no need for me to explain the Orion Code process because it’s exactly the same as the Quantum Code process.
 Here’s what both products try to do…

 - Make you think you will earn $100,000’s without spending any of your own money.